+Scenic River Study Act".
 Sec.
-202. (a) The Congress finds that-

-(1) the West Branch of the Farmington River and related land areas possess resource values of national significance, such as significant white water rapids, undeveloped lands, scenic and cultural areas, important sport fisheries, and prime agricultural and scenic rivers system:
+202. (a) The Congress finds that- (1) the West Branch of the Farmington River and related land areas possess resource values of national significance, such as significant white water rapids, undeveloped lands, scenic and cultural areas, important sport fisheries, and prime agricultural lands;

-(2) bessed on the National Rivers Inventory by the National Park Service, published in January 1982, this portion of the Farmington River is eligible for study for inclusion in the wild
+(2) based on the National Rivers Inventory by the National Park Service, published in January 1982, this portion of the Farmington River is eligible for study for inclusion in the wild and scenic rivers system;

-(8) there is strong support among local, State, and Federal officials, area residents, and river users for a concerted cooperative effort to manage the river in a productive and meaningful governments in managing the river.
+(3) there is strong support among local, State, and Federal (3) there is strong support among local, State, and Federal (4) officials, area residents, and river users for a concerted cooperative effort to manage the river in a productive and meaningful way; and governments in managing the river. (b) Section 5(a) of the Wild and Scenic Rivers Act (16 U.S.C.
+1276(a)) is amended by adding the following new paragraph: "(92) FARMUNGTON, WERT BRANCH, CONNECTICUT AND MASSACHU-

-State and local covernments.

-(4) in view of the longstanding Federal practice of assisting States and local governments in protecting, conserving, and enhancing rivers of national significance, the United States has an interest in assisting the States of Connecticut and the Commonwealth of Massachusetts and the appropriate local surm.-The segment from the intersection of the New Hartford Canton, Connecticut, town line unstream to the base of the West Branch Reservoir in Hartland, Connecticut; and the segment from the confluence with Thorp Brook in Sandisfield, Massachusetts, to Hayden Pond in Otis, Massachusetts."
+(4) in view of the longstanding Federal practice of assisting States and local governments in protecting, conserving, and enhancing rivers of national significance, the United States has an interest in assisting the States of Connecticut and the Commonwealth of Massachusetts and the appropriate local governments in managing the river.

+"(92) FARMUNGTON, WEST BRANCH, CONNECTICUT AND MASSACHU-SETTE.-The segment from the intersection of the New Hartford-Canton, Connecticut, town line upstream to the base of the West Branch Reservoir in Hartland, Connecticut; and the segment from PUBLIC LAW 99-590-OCT.
+30, 1986 the confluence with Thorp Brook in Sandisfield, Massachusetts, to Hayden Pond in Otis, Massachusetts.".